-In general, if a first intermediate position has been programmed, press buttons $\blacktriangle$ and $\blacktriangledown$ together to reach it.
-For the other intermediate positions, refer to the programming done by the installer with procedure A.4.
-In particular, if using a button panel, the first intermediate position can be commanded only if the installer has set type "E" with procedure A.5.
+In general, if a first intermediate position has been programmed, press buttons ▲ and ▼together to reach it.
+For the other intermediate positions, refer to the programming done by the installer with procedure A.5.

 5.3 - Controlling the awning with a transmitter with multiple groups